CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/index.md

 The How to Section provides simple examples on how to work with blocks.
 If you looking at setting up the connection see the [Getting Started](../GettingStarted/getting-started.md) section

 For the context on this section we will use the standard microsoft AdventureWorks database and use sql server provider.
-To get the version of the database you can use got to https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure
+To get the version of the database you can use go to https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure

-All of the context in this section will be working within the methods inside your YourDataAccessClass.
+All of the content in this section will be working within the methods inside the example AdventureWorksDataAccess.